johnspray74/ALAExample/README.md

 This example project is to show the actual working code for the Application, Domain Abstractions, Programming Paradigms layers.

-## Getting Started
+## To run the example application

 1. Clone this repository or download as a zip.
-2. Open the solution in Visual Studio
+2. Open the solution in Visual Studio 2019 or later
 3. When the application runs you will see data already loaded from a simulated real device.
-4. Click on the row on the left, and it will show data from different sessions on the right
+4. Click on the row on the left, and it will show data from different sessions on the right.
-5. Click on File, Save to open a Wizard, Select Save Session, enter a filename to save data to a CSV file
+5. Click on File, Import from Device, to open a Wizard, then select Local CSV File, then enter a filename to save data to a CSV file.
-6. Click on the Toolbar icon to do the same thing
+6. Click on the Toolbar icon to do the same thing.

-### Prerequisites

-### Installing

-### Running the code

 ### Built With